Inyourdreams12/Spotify_Streaming_POWER-BI/README.md

 • What are the top 10 most streamed songs during the years? <br/>
 • How does the average number of streams per year compare to the platform's user growth rate? <br/>
 • Are there any specific periods with a significant increase or decrease in the number of tracks released? <br/>
-• Does the day of the week distribution of releases remain consistent across all years analyzed?
+• Does the day-of-the-week distribution of releases remain consistent across all years analyzed?

 <pre>